 Another possible reason could be the choice of the internal electrical components used in the design of the camera.
 Nikon stressed that the Z9 is smaller than the D6.
 However, this doesn’t translate to lighter.

-Nikon Z9 vs Canon R3:(The Real Differences)
+Nikon Z9 vs Canon R3:(The Real Comparison)

 When mirrorless cameras graced the scene of photography, Canon and Nikon didn’t first believe in making semi-professional and professional camera bodies that embodied that feature, as they paid more attention to entry-level products like the Canon EF M APS-C series and Nikon 1 system, which is now discontinued.